We have many names for the things we love, and few cities in Norway have more nicknames than Bergen.

 You have probably seen it on Instagram, the picturesque wharf with several old, wooden buildings standing tall in different colours.

-The UNESCO World Heritage site Bryggen, a Hanseatic wharf, is a glorious remnant from when Bergen used was a key centre for trade between Norway and Europe.
+The UNESCO World Heritage site Bryggen, a Hanseatic wharf, is a glorious remnant from when Bergen was a key centre for trade between Norway and Europe.

 Today, the wharf houses a museum, shops, galleries, and restaurants, and is a focal point for both locals and visitors.